 Unfortunately, electric scooters can result in many different types of injuries, some of them very severe.
 The belief that electric scooters are safe often leads to riders refusing to wear a helmet which can have deadly consequences.

-If you were injured on an electric scooter, call the Law Offices of Wolf & Pravato to explore your legal options.
+If you suffered an electric or bird scooter injury, call the Law Offices of Wolf & Pravato to explore your legal options.
 Our team is standing by to take your call at 954-633-8270.

 Common Injuries from Electric Scooters

 Electric scooters may be a small two-wheeled vehicle, like a kick scooter, or larger vehicles, more closely related to a motorcycle.
 An electric engine powers them and allows the rider to navigate crowded areas or urban locations easily.

 There has been a rise in rentable electric scooters, which has increased the number of injuries in recent years.

 The most common types of electric scooter accidents include:

 - Head injuries from falling, often without a helmet

 - Dislocated ankles, wrists, elbows, and shoulders